Evolution of networks with multiple junctions

-We underline that a priori such a stationary network could be degenerate, that is, in taking the limit of $\SS_{t_i}$ when $t_i\to T=+\infty$, one or more curves could collapse, moreover, it could be non--embedded, with multiplicity greater than one. \end{rem}
+We do not know if such a stationary network can be non--embedded, that is, some segments have multiplicity greater than one and we underline that actually it can be degenerate, that is, taking the limit of $\SS_{t_i}$ when $t_i\to+\infty$, one or more curves collapse, as shown in the following example.
+Suppose that $\SS_0$ is the regular network in Figure~\ref{family}.
+It is a smooth regular network composed of five curves, symmetric with respect to the horizontal and vertical axes, the middle curve $\gamma^0$ is a vertical segment and the remaining four curves are convex, i.e., their oriented curvature has a sign.
+The network has four end--points located at the vertices of a rectangle of sides of length $2$ and $2\sqrt{3}$.

+Thanks to the symmetries, we can reduce to study the flow of $\SS_0$ to the evolution of a single curve, for instance, $\gamma^1$.
+The flow $\SS_t$ starting from $\SS_0$ exists for every time with no singularities, the length of each curve $\gamma^i$ is strictly positive for any time, the curvature of each curve $\gamma^i$ is uniformly bounded and as $t\to+\infty$, the flow smoothly converges to the degenerate network composed of the two segments joining the opposite pairs of end--points and a core at the origin, given by the collapse of the vertical curve $\gamma^0$, whose length goes to zero, as $t\to+\infty$ (see~\cite{PlPo22A}). \end{rem}

+\begin{oprob} \ \begin{itemize} \item Can the tree--like hypothesis be removed in Proposition~\ref{prolong}? \item Is the limit network embedded? \item What are the possible degeneracies of the limit network?
+We conjecture that it belongs to the class of networks described in Proposition~\ref{bdcurvcollapse}, in particular, it is embedded and it can only have as degeneracies some regular $4$--points, hence each one with a core given by a single isolated collapsed curve (as in the previous example). \end{itemize} \end{oprob}